 VERY IMPORTANT!
 Taking care of your bladder means making sure it is emptied on a regular schedule, so it doesn't get too full.
-You may not feel the need to pee so you need to empty your bladder by the clock.

 Hi.
 I'm a clock.
 And I'm a friend to your bladder.
 I help you remember to use your catheter, so you stay healthy!